wdebruin321/oci_config/documentation/oci_object_storage_bucket.md

 ### kms_key_id<a name='oci_object_storage_bucket_kms_key_id'>

-The OCID of a KMS key id used to call KMS to generate the data key or decrypt the encrypted data key.
+  The [OCID](https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm) of a master encryption key used to call the Key
+Management service to generate a data encryption key or to encrypt or decrypt a data encryption key.
   Rather use the property `kms_key` instead of a direct OCID reference.

   This documentation is generated from the [Ruby OCI SDK](https://github.com/oracle/oci-ruby-sdk).